Noctourniquet: Writing and composition

 Vocalist and lyricist Cedric Bixler-Zavala stated that the album's title stemmed from a story he was writing, entitled The Boy With the Voice in His Knives.
-He also mentioned on his YouTube channel that he may release the story in a form of graphic novel, with the art contributed by visual artist Zeque Penya; the plans however never came to fruition.
+He also mentioned on his YouTube channel that he may release the story in a form of graphic novel, with the art contributed by visual artist Zeque Peña; the plans however never came to fruition.

 Regarding Noctourniquet's aesthetic, Rodriguez-Lopez noted, "For myself, it was definitely keeping things concise.
 At first, I had a rule that I was only gonna play four notes per song, but that kind of went away after a while.
 But it was definitely about limiting the guitar, and just taking all those parts and arranging them for other instruments—mainly the keyboard."

 Rodriguez-Lopez described the album as "the end of an era", in terms of how he dictates his bandmates' recording contributions.
 Upon the album's release, bassist Juan Alderete noted, "We recorded a lot of it three or four years ago, so it’s hard for me to remember everything.
 It’s not like I have a lot of time in the studio.
 Omar just sits me down and wants to get it over with.
 This one more than ever."